Current Employment Position

 - One of my favorite wins at the trial level involved an established right ankle injury (crush) and the claimant was also alleging a direct injury to the back.
 The claimant was working in construction and was assigned to dump bins of debris out into a waiting garbage truck.
 The claimant’s foot was injured by the garbage truck and the debris bin.
 The claimant alleged that after he injured his foot, he fell backwards striking his back causing injuries.
 We took the deep dive and contacted other employees who were working with the claimant on the accident date.
 Every employer-eyewitness testified that the claimant injured his right foot and then sat down to await medical attention.
 Further, the medical reports did not state a direct back injury until months later.
 Based on the overwhelming evidence that we were able to produce, we prevailed on having the back injury disallowed from the claim.
 The WCLJ found our three employer witnesses were more credible than the claimant in describing the accident, and that the claimant did not have the complaints until a few months later.
 This was a great win as the claim was then limited to the right ankle injury without expanding the sites of injury.

-- My wife and I foster pit bull dogs through Queen City Pitties, a foster to adoption dog-rescue agency.
-So, we have a revolving door of dogs in and out.
+- • I have fostered five pit bull dogs through Queen City Pitties, a foster to adoption dog-rescue agency.
+Eventually, I adopted my fifth foster and she is a true angel.

 - My hobbies include travel, hiking, woodwork, house remodel and renovation work.
 I am an avid cyclist and enjoy kayaking.
 Beyond my personal and professional life, I enjoy quiet, peaceful meditation time with a view of the sunset, a few clouds and a breeze